NoroffFEU/development-platforms/src/content/docs/devtools/Docker/docker-swarm-case-study.md

 ### Kubernetes Architecture
 ![Alt text](../../../../assets/devtools/docker/kubernetes-architecture.jpg)

-As we can see in the diagram above, the Kubernetes architecture consist of two components which are the Control Pane and the Kubernetes Node. <br/>
+As we can see in the diagram above, the Kubernetes architecture consist of two components which are the Control Pane and the Kubernetes Node.

 The Control Pane manages the cluster's operation and Kubernetes Node executes the tasks by the control pane.

 ## Choosing container orchestration tools
 Developers should always evaluate them in context of their specific needs.
-In this case study I've taken to consideration these criteria<br/>
+In this case study I've taken to consideration these criteria

 | Criteria            | Kubernetes                               | Docker Swarm                            |
 |--------------------|------------------------------------------|-----------------------------------------|